Belton’s love of books

 Caring for over 20,000 books can be quite a challenge…

-Our collection isn’t simply located in the Library and Study; there are also two attic rooms packed full of more amazing volumes all of which require the same TLC as our books on display in the public rooms.
+Our collection isn’t simply located in the Library and Study; the attic rooms are also packed full of more amazing volumes all of which require the same TLC as our books on display.

 We continually need to raise funds for our ongoing conservation work on the books in our care.
 Sometimes this can mean sending books away to specialist conservators, but we do a lot of the work here at Belton with our specially-trained team of volunteers.

-While the house is closed over winter, the team diligently work their way around the library shelves, cleaning, examining and recording the details of each inspected book.
-Book conservation, however, is a year-round task, often complicated by unexpected finds.
+While the house is closed, the team diligently work their way around the library shelves, cleaning, examining and recording the details of each inspected book.
+Book conservation is a year-round task, often complicated by unexpected finds.

 When the conservation team check each book, they have to take great care not to inflict any further damage to the volumes.
 They search diligently for any insect activity, tears, rips and weird insertions.
-They are particularly careful when checking for mould; inhaling live mould spores can cause serious lung problems.
-Everyone receives training on how to deal with such an eventuality to minimise risks to both the conservators and visitors.
+They're particularly careful when checking for mould; inhaling live mould spores can cause serious lung problems.
+Each conservation volunteer receives training on how to deal with such an eventuality to minimise risks to both the team and visitors.

 One rather battered Latin Primer seems to have suffered this fate at the hands of an old Etonian Brownlow as it contains a very precise ink drawing of one of his classmates - which he even found the time to colour in!